geek-cookbook/geek-cookbook/docs/recipes/kubernetes/keycloak.md

 ### Ingress

-Setup your ingress for the KeyCloak UI, enabling at least `ingress.enabled` as below, and additional TLS options as necessary[^1]:
+Setup your ingress for the Keycloak UI, enabling at least `ingress.enabled` as below, and additional TLS options as necessary[^1]:

 ```yaml hl_lines="4" title="Configure your ingress"
     ingress: